yuxuanxc/tp/docs/DeveloperGuide.md

 entities, including Attractions, Itineraries as well as Itinerary Attractions.

 Initially, we had to refactor most of the code to change all instances of Person to Attraction and AddressBook to TrackPad.
-We also had to change the test cases, and since we were still unfamiliar with the many lines of code AB3 has, we had a hard time figuring out why some of them failed.
+We also had to change the test cases, and since we were still unfamiliar with the many lines of code AB3 had, we had a hard time figuring out why some of them failed.

 After which, we had to implement Itinerary into the app and make it work similarly enough to Attraction, but still function